Sessions

 Do not auto-replace the IP when it disconnects

-That might be helpful if you want to keep a unique IP for a session.
+This option is useful when you want to maintain a unique IP for the duration of a session.

 Avoid IP Collision

-anyIp can help you with that; whenever you use the flag sessipcollision_strict, to create a new session, anyIP ensures you won’t get the same IP across different session names.
+flag when creating a new session, anyIP ensures that no two session names will share the same IP address.
+You won’t get the same IP across different session names.

 Same ASN